Introduction¶

 library(laminr)

-adata <- artifact$load() # load the dataset into memory
+df <- artifact$load() # load the artifact into memory, e.g., a DataFrame

 Save an html export for .qmd